replaceitem/symbol-chat/README.md

 You can specify a list of your own symbols in a `symbols.txt` file in the config directory.
 Those will be loaded in the "Custom" symbol category.
+You can reload this list by reloading the resourcepacks using F3+T

 ## Preview